-PPG.
-Policies Procedures, and Guidelines is the document that contains additional information regarding technical rule interpretations/clarifications, skier rankings, codes of conduct and instructions for completing the Homologation dossier, as may be referenced in the Technical Rules.
+Policies Procedures, and Guidelines (PPG).
+The PPG is the document that contains the policies and procedures for the administration of the sport and conducting of tournaments, skier rankings, codes of conduct and instructions for completing the Homologation Dossier, as may be referenced in the Technical Rules.

 Plant.
-When a skier's foot/feet is/are on the water and takes his weight in preparation to attain BSP.
+When a skier's foot/feet is/are on the water and take(s) their weight in preparation to attain BSP.

 Rankings List (RL).
-Ranking List of skiers from around the world and their placement with all other competitors.
+List of skiers from around the world and their placement with all other competitors.

 Record Capability (RC).
-Record Capability tournaments are the only recognized events where World Records can be set.
+RC tournaments are the only recognized events where World Records can be set.

 Record Review Committee (RRC).
-The Record Review Committee is the committee that reviews the World Barefoot Records and adjudicates the outcome.
+The RRC is the committee that reviews the World Barefoot Records and adjudicates the outcome.